rileydurham23/next/rfd/RFD-01-Web-Staging.md

 ## Further considerations from @wadells up for discussion (to be incorporated above)

 - Will there be a cache/CDN/DDOS protection?
 What provides that?
-- Nginx will have to be regtained, where will it be hosted, and how will we deploy?
+- Nginx will have to be retained, where will it be hosted, and how will we deploy?
 - What are the build/deploy time and determinism consequences of our plan?
 Are those acceptable to the team?